You’re Not Crazy, PlayStation’s Studios Are Confusing – Here’s Who’s Making What in 2026

 • Strongly indicated: Additional unannounced PC ports from across the PlayStation Studios catalogue.

-Practical takeaway: If you mainly play on PC, watch Nixxes – their involvement is usually a good sign a port will be handled properly.
+Practical takeaway: If you play mainly on PC, watch Nixxes – their involvement usually means a port will be handled properly.

 XDEV (Liverpool, UK & global) – The External Support Powerhouse